tigoe/SoundExamples/docs/sound-basics.md

 # The Basics of Making Sounds

-*Note: The [Tone examples](https://github.com/tigoe/SoundExamples/tree/master/Tone_examples) mentioned here will play simple tones on any Arduino board.
-You can't play multiple tones at the same time, however.
-These examples are included mainly to show how to convert between frequency values, note names, and MIDI note values.*

 In order to use these examples, there are a few things you need to know.

 Sound is created by vibrations in air.
 When those vibrations get fast enough, above about 20 times a second, you hear them as a pitch.
 The number of vibrations per second is called the **frequency** and frequency is measured in Hertz (Hz).
 So 20 times a second is 20Hz.
 Humans can hear pitches from about 20Hz to about 20,000Hz, or 20 kiloHertz (kHz).